 Words: Jamie Groovement

+We asked him to pick his definitive 10 rap LPs of the 90s.
 Admittedly, choosing your favourite records from a certain time period and a certain genre would be a difficult, unenviable task for anyone.
-Even more so when you’re DJ Muggs and the era chosen is the nineties; indisputably the creative high point in hip-hop’s fourty-four year lifespan.
+Even more so when you’re DJ Muggs and the era chosen is the 90s; indisputably the creative high point in hip-hop’s forty-four-year lifespan.

 1.Public Enemy – It Takes A Nation Of Millions (1988)

 That record changed my life, man.
 It was just, like, organised noise.
 Just chaos, but organised, fucking ridiculous.

 In LA, we had the gang culture.
 In New York, they didn’t really at the time because they had already finished with that in the seventies.
 Motherfuckers in New York was smarter than everyone else, because they had books on the streets.
 You would pick up the books and that’s where the Five Percent Nation came in, giving the street kids and the thugs knowledge.
 When they wouldn’t listen in the schools, they would listen in the streets.
 The Brand Nubians came from that place.

 3.Lord Finesse – Funky Technician (1990)

 I really liked that record that DJ Premier produced, that was bangin’.